R-Udayakumar/EX01/README.md

   - Designed relationships with appropriate cardinalities and participation constraints to accurately represent the associations between appointments, billing, payments, patients, doctors, and departments.

 # Result :
-Thus, we analyzed the problem and come with the entities in it and identified the constraints in creating the database.
+Thus, To analyze the problem and come with the entities in it and identify the constraints in creating the database was executed successfully.